Eastern Florida State College Employee Orientation Review

 Section IV: Payroll Related

-• Under the Employee tab, select Time Sheet link:
+- Under the Employee tab, select the Time Sheet link

 Select the type of pay:

-• Personal Pay (FT Employees only) – deducted from sick leave, used for time not classified as vacation or sick; 4 days each year, non-cumulative.
+- Personal Pay (FT employees only) – deducted from sick leave, used for time not classified as vacation or sick; four days each year, non-cumulative.

 Select the day on which to enter hours by entering the time in and out during the day.

-Full-time employees log in 72 hours per pay period.
+Full-time employees log 72 hours per pay period.

 It is your responsibility to keep your time up to date and to submit your time sheet at the appropriate or assigned time in order to receive a paycheck.
 Failure to do so may result in not receiving a paycheck until the end of the following pay period.

-Every Thursday there will be pay activity; you will either be submitting a time card or receiving a paycheck.
-For paydays during holiday periods, you will receive an email to let you know about the changes in time card submissions.
+Every Thursday there will be pay activity; you will either submit a time sheet or receive a paycheck.
+For paydays during holiday periods, you will receive an email to let you know about the changes in time sheet submissions.

 Click on the “Submit for Approval” button once you have completed your time sheet for the pay period.
 You will receive a message on the screen to let you know that the time sheet was submitted successfully or that there was a problem that you need to correct.